bcdev254/crypto-advisor/README.md

 To build the smart contract, use the command `sui move build`.
 This command compiles the Move source code into bytecode and generates artifacts necessary for deployment.

 ## Deployment:
-After building the smart contract, deploy it to the SUI blockchain using the `sui client publish` command with appropriate gas budget allocation.
+After building the smart contract, deploy it to the SUI blockchain using the `sui client publish --gas-budget 100000000` command with appropriate gas budget allocation.

 ## Testing:
 Thoroughly test the functionality of the deployed contracts to ensure they behave as expected under different scenarios.
 You can simulate various user interactions and edge cases to validate the contract's behavior.